You can get free NHS prescriptions if, at the time the prescription is dispensed, you:

 People named on an NHS certificate for partial help with health costs (HC3) may also get help.

-People with certain medical conditions can get free NHS prescriptions if:
+People with certain medical conditions can get free NHS prescriptions.

-Medical exemption certificates are issued on application to people who have:
+Medical exemption certificates are credit-card-size cards.
+They are issued if you have:

-- a permanent fistula (for example, a caecostomy, colostomy, laryngostomy or ileostomy) requiring continuous surgical dressing or an appliance
+- a permanent fistula (for example, a laryngostomy, colostomy, ileostomy or some renal dialysis fistulas) requiring continuous surgical dressing or an appliance

 - a form of hypoadrenalism (for example, Addison's disease) for which specific substitution therapy is essential